During 1995 Trek released a bike design

-While the OCLV framed Y bikes had been in production since 1995, the aluminium models were a bit later.
+While the OCLV framed Y bikes had been in production since 1995, the aluminium models came later.
 Initial attempts to create an alloy Y bike resulted in the ST120 which uses the same URT as the OCLV bikes.

 1996 large size ST120 has the same URT as the OCLV and later aluminium Y bikes.
 The 1996 catalog states that, "Our new ST120 incorporates all the functional advantages of our Y-bikes into an Easton aluminum design at a shockingly low price."

 It existed until 1997 when the true Y bikes;

 the Y5 and Y3, and later Y1 and Y-Glide/ Y-Glide Deluxe came into existance.

 For these bikes, the frames were identical throughout their production.

 The main part of the frame (the Y shaped part) is made of 6061 Aluminium.